Open-Future-Foundation/DGA/chapter3.md

 ## CHAPTER III REQUIREMENTS APPLICABLE TO DATA SHARING SERVICES

-### Article 9 Data intermediaries
+### Article 9 Data intermediation services

-(1) Data intermediaries providing the following data sharing services shall be subject to a notification procedure:
+(1) This Chapter applies to the provision of data intermediation services.
+These include:

-(a) intermediation services between data holders which are legal persons and potential data users, including making available the technical or other means to enable such services; those services may include bilateral or multilateral exchanges of data or the creation of platforms or databases enabling the exchange or joint exploitation of data, as well as the establishment of a specific infrastructure for the interconnection of data holders and data users;
+(a) intermediation services between data holders and potential data users, including making available the technical or other means to enable such services; those services may include bilateral or multilateral exchanges of data or the creation of platforms or databases enabling the exchange or joint exploitation of data, as well as the establishment of a specific infrastructure for the interconnection of data holders and data users;

-(b) intermediation services between data subjects that seek to make their personal data available and potential data users, including making available the technical or other means to enable such services, in the exercise of the rights provided in Regulation (EU) 2016/679;
+(b) intermediation services between data subjects that seek to make their personal data available and potential data users, including making available the technical or other means to enable such services, and in particular enabling the exercise of data subjects' rights provided in Regulation (EU) 2016/679;

 (c) services of data cooperatives.

-(2) This Chapter shall be without prejudice to the application of other Union and national law to data intermediaries, including powers of supervisory authorities to ensure compliance with applicable law, in particular as regard the protection of personal data and competition law.
+(2) This Chapter shall be without prejudice to the application of other Union and national law to data intermediation services, including powers of supervisory authorities to ensure compliance with applicable law, in particular as regard the protection of personal data and competition law.

+(2a) The provision of data intermediation services shall be subject to Articles 10 and 11.

-(2a) If the competent authority referred to in Article 12 has confirmed that a data intermediary complies with the requirements laid down in Articles 10 and 11 that data intermediary may refer to itself as a ‘data intermediary recognised in the Union’ in its written and spoken communication.
+(2b) The competent authority referred to in Article 12 shall confirm, upon the request of a provider of data intermediation services, that the provider complies with Articles 10 and 11.
+Upon receipt of such a confirmation, that provider may use the title ‘provider of data intermediation services recognised in the Union’ in its written and spoken communication, as well as a common logo.

+In order to ensure that providers of data intermediation services recognised in the Union are easily identifiable throughout the Union, the Commission shall, by means of implementing acts, establish a design for the common logo.
+Providers of data intermediation services recognised in the Union shall display the common logo clearly on every online and offline publication that relates to their data intermediation activities.

+Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 29(2).

-### Article 10 Notification of data intermediaries
+### Article 10 Notification of data sharing service providers

 (1) Data intermediaries providing the services referred to in Article 9 (1) shall submit a notification to the competent authority referred to in Article 12.